Softcatala/nmt-softcatala/README.md

 # Serving

+## Requirements

+You need [Docker](https://www.docker.com/) and [Make](https://www.gnu.org/software/make/) for which there are different implementations depending on your operating system.

 ## Serving the models in production

 You can build and run the docker that we use in production: